Total Time: 4 hours 20 mins

 • 1/2 tsp cayenne pepper

-• 2 tsp adobo sauce from can of chipotles in abodo
+• 2 tsp adobo sauce from a can of chipotles in adobo

 • 2 tsp Worcestershire sauce